South Florida and the Bahamas (cited for Cuba and Anegada by various sources but excluded there by the Flora of the West Indies).

 South Florida History and Distribution:

-, pp 73-74.).
+; pp 73-74) based on a single collection and several observations in the vicinity of Florida City Pineland in 1979, but likely destroyed there by construction of a government complex.
 Subsequently cultivated at the northwest corner of the Florida City Pineland by Miami-Dade County, presumably from Bahamian germplasm.
-Rediscovered in the wild in 2021 by IRC Ecological Restoration Team leader Alex Seasholtz, at the Moreno Pineland near SW 222nd Street and 137th Avenue in Miami-Dade County.
+Rediscovered in the wild in 2021 by IRC Ecological Restoration Team Leader Alex Seasholtz at the Moreno Pineland near SW 222nd Street and 137th Avenue in Miami-Dade County.
 A single clump was found growing out of undegraded oolitic limestone.

 SOUTH FLORIDA Cultivated Status: